jakefeasel/exampleOAuth2Clients/openidm-ui-enduser-appauth/README.md

 Use the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API to send and receive messages from the iframe regarding when the token states have changed.
 For example, consider this code (based on the example within [index.html](./index.html)):

     // handle various token-related events issued from the appAuthFrame as appropriate in the SPA context
     // "appAuthLoaded" - the iframe is ready to start working.
-Send it a "login" message whenever you're ready to get tokens.
+Send it a "getTokens" message whenever you're ready to get tokens.
     // "tokensAvailable" - the access token and id token are now saved in sessionStorage
     // "tokensRenewed" - the access token and id token that were in sessionStorage have been replaced with updated tokens
-    // "tokensRemoved" - there are no longer tokens available (probably due to a logout event) window.addEventListener("message", function (e) {
+    // "tokensRemoved" - there are no longer tokens available (probably due to a removeTokens message) window.addEventListener("message", function (e) {
         if (e.origin !== document.location.origin) {
             return;